grscheller/scheller-linux-archive/grokScalaz/README.md

 # Understanding the Scalaz Package:

-Explore Scalaz language and build constructions.<br>
+Explore Scalaz language and build constructions.

 ## 1. Hierarchical SBT build.
 To compile all projects,